mdbootstrap/bootstrap-hover-dropdown/README.md

 $('.dropdown-toggle').dropdownHover(options);
 ```

-This also works with submenus without any other configuring since Twitter Bootstrap already supports this feature.
+This also works with submenus without any other configuring since Bootstrap already supports this feature.
 Just use the markup like you were using before.
 Only the top level anchor tag needs any special markup for my plugin to work (see demo for proper markup).

 ## Options